Milestone 6 – Export Finale | CA Devesh Thakur | eTaxSave

 • Insurance document (if applicable)

-Step 12: Dispatch of Original Documents
+Dispatch of Original Documents

 Original documents are couriered to the buyer through international courier services.
+These documents are required by the buyer for customs clearance at the destination.

-• Import customs clearance
+• Import customs clearance at destination

 • Payment of import duties

-• Release of cargo at destination
+• Release of cargo at destination port

-Step 13: Shipment Delivered and Order Closed
+Shipment Delivered and Order Closed

 Once the buyer receives the goods and payment is realised, the export order cycle is successfully completed.
+This marks the final execution stage of an export transaction.

 Short FormFull Form